ba-st/Ansible/docs/WorkerQueue.md

 connection open.
 ````

-Then you need to create a channel since every operation performed by a client happens on a channel.
+Then you need to create a channel since every operation performed by a client happens on it.

 ````Smalltalk
 channel := connection createChannel.